alexios-angel/desatomat/README.md

 # Desatomat
 Open-source implementation of Desatomat and it's Extended Desátomatu Syntax.
 This is my effort to reverse-engineer the closed-source Desatomat tool.

 This tool aims to cover the features used by the [Compile Time Regular Expressions](https://github.com/hanickadot/compile-time-regular-expressions) library grammer.
-It amins to be a drop in replacement.
+It aims to be a drop in replacement.

 ## Usage